-After participating in this joint clean-up organised by Trash Hero Amed, we went back to our own clean-up routine.
+After participating in this joint clean-up organised by Trash Hero Amed, we went back to our clean-up routine.
 Every couple of days we are picking up the rubbish on the beach in front of our house.
 After all, this is our temporary home and we would like to set an example.
 It is badly needed.
-Only a couple of restaurant, bars or few hotels are regularly cleaning up their doorstep or backyard for that matter.
-On one of our walks during which we picked up trash in another area of the beach, we actually found the local rubbish disposal site.
+Only a couple of restaurants, bars or a few hotels are regularly cleaning up their doorstep or backyard for that matter.
+On one of our walks during which we picked up trash in another area of the beach, we found the local rubbish disposal site.
 Some of the waste collected around Amed ends up there and is partly burned in the open, from the looks quite efficiently.
 But it always leaves the question: What to do with the highly toxic ashes?

 Andaman islands under pressure

 Over the time we lived there, we cleaned up the nearby beach completely.
-Eventually we went further and further into the bushes to collect “our” trash.
-We burnt everything quite efficiently in between big rocks on the beach, but were wondering about the toxic ashes staying behind.
+Eventually, we went further and further into the bushes to collect “our” trash.
+We burnt everything quite efficiently in between big rocks on the beach but were wondering about the toxic ashes staying behind.
 Now Blue Planet is looking for ideas on how to deal with the rubbish they are now also collecting.
 There is a movement forming on the Andamans as well: Mission #andamancleanup.
-We are trying to help them and shall look for low key, simple to make solutions that can help small, remote islands on a small-scale level to deal with their rubbish as well as all the waste that gets washed up on their shore.
+We are trying to help them and shall look for low-key, simple-to-make solutions that can help small, remote islands on a small-scale level to deal with their rubbish as well as all the waste that gets washed up on their shore.